What is GPSTk?

 C++ programming language.
 The principles of object-oriented programming are used throughout the GPSTk code base in order to ensure that the code is modular, extensible and maintainable.

 The GPSTk suite consists of a core library, auxiliary libraries, and a set of applications.
-The GPSTk provides a wide array of functions that solve processing problems associated with GPS such as processing or using standard formats such as RINEX.
+The GPSTk provides a wide array of functions that solve processing problems associated with GNSS such as processing or using standard formats such as RINEX.
 The libraries are the basis for the more advanced applications distributed as part of the GPSTk suite.

 The GPSTk is sponsored by Space and Geophysics Laboratory